SCOPE OF THIS CHAPTER

 - For allegations of penetrative sexual abuse, the strategy discussion/meeting should be held on the same day as the receipt of the referral, if it is required to ensure forensic evidence;

 The plan made at the strategy discussion/meeting should reflect the requirement to convene an Initial Child Protection Conference within 15 working days of the strategy discussion at which it was decided to initiate the Section 47 Enquiry.
 When Children's social care have concluded that an Initial Child Protection Conference is not required but professionals in other agencies remain seriously concerned about the safety of a child, these professionals should seek further discussion with the social worker, their manager and/or the designated safeguarding professional lead.
-The concerns, discussion and any agreements made should be recorded in each agency's files.
-This should be actioned within a timescale commensurate with the need to safeguard the child and in accordance with the Resolving Professional Disagreement and Escalation Procedure.
+The concerns, discussion and any agreements made should be recorded in each agency's files and any resolutions to be resolved at the earliest opportunity This should be actioned within a timescale commensurate with the need to safeguard the child and in accordance with the Resolving Professional Disagreement and Escalation Procedure.

-If the conclusion of the strategy discussion/meeting is that there is no cause to pursue the Section 47 Enquiry then consideration should be given to continuing a multi- agency assessment to meet the needs of the child for any early help support services or to provide family support services to them as a child in need.
+If the conclusion of the strategy discussion/meeting is that there is no cause to pursue the Section 47 Enquiry then consideration should be given to continuing a multi- agency assessment to meet the needs of the child.

 For information on electronic and digital recording of meetings see related guidance in the Child Protection Conferences Procedure, Membership of Child Protection Conference.